socketwiz/wordsearch/README.md

 Task | Description
 -----|------------
-npm start | Start the loopback server for backend development npm start:debug | Start the loopback server in debug mode npm run test | Start the backend test server npm run lint | Run eslint against the code base
+npm start | Start the loopback server for backend development npm run stop | Stop the loopback server and more importantly the process watching it npm start:debug | Start the loopback server in debug mode npm run test | Start the backend test server npm run lint | Run eslint against the code base